-Additional requirements: Higher English and a Higher Humanities subject or Mathematics.
+Additional requirements: Higher English and a Higher Humanities subject.
+Higher Mathematics recommended.

-SQA Higher Adjusted Entry Requirements\ (by end of S5 or S6) MD20 - ABBBB (also other target groups\) MD40 - AAABB (ABB S5 minimum for consideration)\
+MD20 - ABBBB (also other target groups) MD40 - AAABB (ABB S5 minimum for consideration)

-Additional requirements: Higher English and a Higher Humanities subject or Mathematics.
-Successful completion of Top-Up or one of our Summer Schools.

-You will also receive dedicated training in social research methods so that you can design, conduct and report on an original piece of social research of your own, supported by an academic supervisor.
+Additional requirements: Higher English and a Higher Humanities subject.
+Higher Mathematics recommended.
+Successful completion of Top-Up or one of our Summer Schools conduct and report on an original piece of social research of your own, supported by an academic supervisor.